 - Good visual, written or aural documentation of the artist’s work depending on the discipline

 $20,000 each to ten St. Louis artists – to be distributed with 80% at the time of the award.
 The artists will make a mid-way “check-in” with RAC staff and will then receive the final 20%.
 Each artist will sign a contract agreement and be responsible for any taxes due.
 (Please note that all awards and grants to individual artists are taxable income.)

-Fellowship requests will be reviewed by staff and chosen by an advisory panel of professionals, peers and Commissioners each year.
-Peer expert readers/reviewers from each discipline will make recommendations to the Fellowship Advisory Committee.
+Fellowship requests are first reviewed by staff to confirm eligibility.
+Peer expert readers from each discipline will make recommendations to the Fellowship Advisory Committee.
 With these recommendations in mind, the Fellowship Advisory Committee then chooses the ten Fellows in an open meeting to be approved by the full Commission.